xrdocs/telemetry/_tutorials/2017-05-08-pipeline-with-grpc.md

 </pre>
 </div>

-If you take a look at the cert, you can use standard openssl commands:
+You can use standard openssl commands to view the cert:

 <div class="highlighter-rouge">
 <pre class="highlight">